Top 3 Travel Trends of 2020

-Loyalty rewards programs also likely influence these decisions — choosing a brand and sticking with it is the best way to get perks and discounts in exchange for your company’s dollars.
-Marriott has one of the top loyalty programs across all hotels for business travel, so it comes as no surprise that it is frequent travelers’ go-to.
+Loyalty rewards programs also likely influence these decisions — choosing a brand and sticking with it is the best way to get hotel perks and discounts in exchange for your company’s dollars.
+Marriott has one of the top loyalty programs across all business hotels for travel, so it comes as no surprise that it is frequent travelers’ go-to.

 This is only the beginning of the evolution of business travel.
 How else do you think it will change throughout the decade?